 After switching to the Micro 4/3 format in 2012, initially I kept all Nikon kit, in part just in case I missed it, and in part in the hope that adapters would eventually become available to use Nikon lenses in autofocus mode on Micro 4/3 cameras.
 These adapters never materialized, so eventually I sold the D200, D300s and most of their lenses on eBay.
-The D70s still serves me now and then, after converting it for multispectral photography.
+The D70s still served me for several more years, after converting it for multispectral photography.
 I still keep my collection of special and photomacrography lenses, although they are clearly too many to be really useful.
 I also keep a relatively small collection of enlarger lenses (about 30-40) and legacy camera lenses I assembled for various reasons.

 My first Micro 4/3 camera was a Panasonic Lumix G3, which I used for a few months in order to decide whether the Micro 4/3 idea was viable.
-I wasn't really satisfied with the available lenses, but after a while the Olympus OM-D E-M5 came out, and it was love at first sight.
+I wasn't really satisfied with the available lenses, and images were grainy with noise even in daylight, but after a while the Olympus OM-D E-M5 came out, and it was love at first sight.
 The E-M1, too.
 The Panasonic G3 found a second life as a multispectral camera, far better at this, in some respects, than the Nikon D70s.
-Although the Micro 4/3 format has the largest choice of lenses among mirrorless cameras, lenses for this format sufficiently good to appeal to me have started appearing only recently.
+Although the Micro 4/3 format has currently the largest choice of lenses among mirrorless cameras, lenses for this format sufficiently good to appeal to me have started appearing only recently.
 After initially purchasing a few not-so-exciting lenses just to enable me to use these Micro 4/3 cameras, I am enlarging or updating their lens kit only when a fully satisfying new model becomes available, which seems to happen perhaps once a year or so.

 A natural question to ask is which camera and lens are my favorite.
 The answer is simple, and has almost always been the same: the last camera and lens I got.